What Is Sjogren-Larsson Syndrome?

 There is no treatment for the root cause of SLS.
 The current treatments are aimed at alleviating the disease's symptoms.

-Treatments for the skin problems caused by ichthyosis include daily baths, moisturizing creams, and creams or lotions with active ingredients that slough off dead skin cells.
-Drugs called retinoids may improve skin condition, although they are not often used in children.
-Recent research has shown that a drug called zileuton can help reduce skin itching associated with SLS, but it is not yet FDA approved for this purpose.
-Some studies suggest that eating a diet with limited fats and taking medium-chain triglyceride supplements can help ichthyosis, but the evidence so far has been mixed.
+Therapy for the scaly and tough skin include daily baths, moisturizing creams, and creams or lotions with active ingredients that scrub off dead skin cells.
+Drugs called retinoids may improve skin condition for adults with SLS.
+There are currently research trials showing that a drug called zileuton may help reduce skin itching associated with SLS, but it is not yet approved by the FDA for treating SLS.
+Some studies suggest that a modified diet concerning fat intake with supplementation may help with skin symptoms in some patients.

-Physical therapy may help build or regain motor skills including walking.
-Surgery may help reduce the spastic movements of the leg.
-Mechanical braces or other aids may be useful in helping people with SLS to walk.
+While physical therapy may help build or regain motor skills, including walking, surgery may help reduce the spastic movements of the leg.
+Mechanical braces or other aids may also be useful in helping individuals with SLS to walk.
 Anti-seizure medication can be given to help control seizures.
 Learning specialists may help individuals with SLS reach their learning potential.

-What is the prognosis for a person with Sjogren-Larsson Syndrome?
+What Is the Prognosis for an Individual with Sjogren-Larsson Syndrome?